The money questions

 Where it’s worked out: the structural-buyer paper (the bounded valuation premium) and the asset-price replication module.

-"People who need help want money now, not a stake that compounds for decades."
+"People who need help want money now."

 Completely fair, and it's the most important version of this objection.
 A locked stake that grows for thirty years does nothing for someone who needs rent this month.
 That's why the design has two lanes, not one: a cash dividend that pays out now, and a locked floor that builds ownership over time.
 The mode sets how much goes to each.
 It was never "wait decades instead of cash": it's both, and a society that needs more cash now can weight the dividend higher.
 If anything, this objection is an argument for that weighting, not against the floor.